 If you are the trustee of a living trust and need assistance transferring title to trust assets to trust beneficiaries;

-If the will or living trust requires distribution of the estate to the beneficiaries in equal shares and you are unsure how to develop a plan of distribution;
+If the will or living trust requires distribution of the estate to the beneficiaries in unequal shares and you are unsure how to develop a plan of distribution;

-If you are administering an estate for a deceased person who owned property in more than one state and ancillary probate may be required;
+If you are administering an estate for a deceased person who owned property in more than one state and an Ancillary Probate Estate may be required;

 If you are the beneficiary of a will or living trust and wish to dispute the amount of inheritance you are to receive;